nsando84/Easy-Note-Taker/README.md

   ### Features in the applications:
   - This is a API note saving application.
-  - User can create, read, update or destroy data entered.
+  - User can create, read, update or delete data entered.
 (CRUD)
   - Mobile responsive design.
   - User can access the API data inside and outside the application.